Derrick America

-Derrick America is a South African politician who is currently serving as a Member of the Western Cape Provincial Parliament, representing the Democratic Alliance.
-From 2014 to 2019, he served as a Member of the National Assembly of South Africa.
+Derrick America is a South African politician who is currently serving as a member of the mayoral committee of the Drakenstein Local Municipality.
+America previously served as a City of Cape Town councillor, a Member of the National Assembly of South Africa and a Member of the Western Cape Provincial Parliament.

 Early life and career

 In high school, America was a vocal opponent of apartheid and organised student protests.
 He first started work at the South African Post Office, where he had a confrontation with management about the apartheid system in place for employees.

 America was then educated at the University of the Western Cape where he received a Bachelor of Commerce with Honours.
 His area of study focused on management and the labour market.
-He subsequently completed a Master of Business Administration at the Curtin University in Perth, Australia.
+He subsequently completed a Master of Business Administration at the Curtin University in Perth, Western Australia.
 America then worked as a school teacher, teaching business economics and accounting.
 He then served as an academic at Cape Peninsula University of Technology until 2009, lecturing in labour law and business courses.
-America also arbitrated on labour disputes at the Commission for Concilliation Mediation and Arbitration from 2009–2011.
+America also arbitrated on labour disputes at the Commission for Concilliation Mediation and Arbitration from 2009 to 2011.

 Political career

 America was first elected as a Councillor in the City of Cape Town in May 2011.
 He represented residents of Kensington, Factreton, Maitland until 2014.
 He was elected as a Member of the National Assembly of South Africa in May 2014, representing the Democratic Alliance.
 He was elected to the Western Cape Provincial Parliament in 2019.

+Derrick left the Provincial Parliament at the general election on 29 May 2024 as he did not make himself available for re-election.
+Shortly afterwards, he was sworn in as a DA councillor in the Drakenstein Local Municipality whereafter he was appointed by mayor Stephen Korabie to serve as a member of the mayoral committee; he leads the corporate and governance portfolio.